Composable security of delegated quantum computation: Delegated quantum computation

-The ideal resource $\aS^b$ thus takes this input $\psi_A$ at its $A$\=/interface, and, if Bob does not activate his filtered functionalities \--- which can be modeled by a bit $b$, set to $0$ by default, and which a simulator $\sigma_B$ can flip to $1$ to signify that it is activating the cheating interface \--- $\aS^b$ outputs $\cU(\psi_A)$.
+The ideal resource $\aS^{\blind}$ thus takes this input $\psi_A$ at its $A$\=/interface, and, if Bob does not activate his filtered functionalities \--- which can be modeled by a bit $b$, set to $0$ by default, and which a simulator $\sigma_B$ can flip to $1$ to signify that it is activating the cheating interface \--- $\aS^{\blind}$ outputs $\cU(\psi_A)$.
 This ensures both correctness and universality (in the case where $\cU$ is a universal computation).
-Alternatively, $\aS^b$ can be restricted to work for inputs corresponding to a certain class of computational problems, if we desire a construction only designed for such a class.
+Alternatively, $\aS^{\blind}$ can be restricted to work for inputs corresponding to a certain class of computational problems, if we desire a construction only designed for such a class.

-If the cheating $B$\=/interface is activated, the ideal resource outputs at this interface all the ``permitted leaks'' that are intentionally made public by a protocol, e.g., the number of qubits and steps that Bob will need to perform the computation, and possibly whether the final result of the computation that Bob should deliver is a quantum state or a classical string.
+If the cheating $B$\=/interface is activated, the ideal resource outputs a copy of the string $\ell^{\psi_A}$ at this interface.
 Bob also has another filtered functionality, one which allows him to tamper with the final output.
-The most general operation he could perform is to give $\aS^b$ a quantum state $\psi_B$ \--- which could be entangled with Alice's input $\psi_A$ \--- along with the description of some map $\cE : \lo{AB} \to \lo{A}$, and ask it to output $\cE(\psi_{AB})$ at Alice's interface.
-Since $\aS^b$ only captures blindness, but says nothing about Bob's ability to manipulate the final output, we define it to perform this operation and output any $\cE(\psi_{AB})$ at Bob's request.
+The most general operation he could perform is to give $\aS^{\blind}$ a quantum state $\psi_B$ \--- which could be entangled with Alice's input $\psi_A$ \--- along with the description of some map $\cE : \lo{AB} \to \lo{A}$, and ask it to output $\cE(\psi_{AB})$ at Alice's interface.
+Since $\aS^{\blind}$ only captures blindness, but says nothing about Bob's ability to manipulate the final output, we define it to perform this operation and output any $\cE(\psi_{AB})$ at Bob's request.
 This is depicted in \figref{fig:dqc.ideal.b} with the filtered functionalities in gray.

-\begin{deff} The ideal DQC resource $\aS^b$ which provides both correctness and blindness takes an input $\psi_A$ at Alice's interface, but no honest input at Bob's interface.
+\begin{deff} The ideal DQC resource $\aS^{\blind}$ which provides both correctness and blindness takes an input $\psi_A$ at Alice's interface, but no honest input at Bob's interface.
 Bob's filtered interface has a control bit $b$, set by default to $0$, which he can flip to activate the other filtered functionalities.
-The resource $\aS^b$ then outputs the permitted leaks at Bob's interface, and accepts two further inputs, a state $\psi_B$ and map description $\proj{\cE}$.
+The resource $\aS^{\blind}$ then outputs the permitted leak $\ell^{\psi_A}$ at Bob's interface, and accepts two further inputs, a state $\psi_B$ and map description $\proj{\cE}$.
 If $b = 0$, it outputs the correct result $\cU(\psi_A)$ at Alice's interface; otherwise it outputs Bob's choice, $\cE\left(\psi_{AB}\right)$. \end{deff}